At the WPT Human Padel Open 2023, Thomas Leygue responded to Padel Magazine. His memories, his flops, his tops, behind the scenes...

 A single broken racket

-“I have only broken one racquet in my playing career. padel, and it was during a training session.
+“I have only broken one racket in my padel career, and that was during training.
 I have never broken one in a match.”

-“What I like about padel, it's its spectacular aspect, the diversity of shots, and the fact that it's a unique sport.
+“What I like about padel is its spectacular aspect, the diversity of shots, and the fact that it is a unique sport.

 What I like least are the changes in conditions that we encounter in tournaments and which are sometimes too different.